 Admission to candidacy indicates agreement that the student has demonstrated the ability to do acceptable graduate work and that satisfactory progress has been made toward a degree.
 This action usually connotes that all prerequisites to admission have been completed and a program of study has been approved.
 A student may be admitted to candidacy for the doctoral degree passing the comprehensive examination, fulfilling any language requirements (for PhD), and maintaining at least a B average in all graduate coursework.
 Each student is responsible for filing the admission to candidacy form, which lists all courses to be used for the degree, including courses taken at UT or at another institution prior to admission to the doctoral program, and is signed by the doctoral committee.
 Admission to candidacy must be applied for and approved by the Office of the University Registrar at least one full semester prior to the date the degree is to be conferred.

-Course 600 is reserved for doctoral research and dissertation hours.
-Initial registration for 600 should be determined by each department and generally corresponds to the time at which a student begins work actively on dissertation research.
-From this time on, students are required to register continuously for at least 3 hours of 600 each semester, including summer term.
-A minimum total of 24 hours of course 600 is required.
+TPTE 600 is reserved for doctoral research and dissertation hours.
+Initial registration for TPTE 600 should be determined by each department and generally corresponds to the time at which a student begins work actively on dissertation research.
+From this time on, students are required to register continuously for at least 3 hours of TPTE 600 each semester, including summer term.
+A minimum total of 24 hours of course TPTE 600 is required.
 A student who will not be using faculty services and/or university facilities for a period of time may request leaves of absence from dissertation research up to a maximum of six terms (including summer terms).
 The request, approved by the major professor, will be submitted by the student and filed in the Office of the University Registrar.
-Dissertation prospectus form.